 Kathy Burr is the Executive Assistant to the CEO, Medical Staff Coordinator and Reception Manager.
 Prior to joining the Highland-Clarksburg Hospital family in 2013, she worked as a Legal Assistant/Paralegal for almost 25 years.
 Kathy lives in Dola, WV with her husband, Tim.
 She has one son, David, a daughter-n-law, Wendy and one grandson, Christopher.
 Her activities include teaching Sunday School, ATV riding, camping and spending time with her grandson.

 Melissa Hitt is the Director of Nursing at Highland-Clarksburg Hospital.
-She has a Bachelor’s Degree in Nursing from Alderson Broaddus College and has worked in the industry for 30 years.
-She is currently pursuing an MBA in Health Care Management through Salem International University and is expected to complete it in early 2018.
+She has a Bachelor’s Degree in Nursing from Alderson Broaddus College and has completed her MBA in Health Care Management through Salem International University in March of 2018.
+She has worked in the industry for 31 years.
 She is a Veteran of the United States Air Force and has work in Intensive Care Units and Home Health and Hospice prior to coming to Highland-Clarksburg Hospital in March of 2014.
 She started as a staff nurse on our Children’s Services, became the Nurse Manager in February of 2015 and the Director of Nursing in January 2017.
 She has lived in the local area except for her time in the Air Force.
 She lives with her husband, two children and multiple pets.
 She enjoys the outdoors and spending time with her family and friends.

 Julie Bozarth, a Clarksburg native, received her Master of Arts degree in Counseling, with a specialization in Addictions Counseling from Waynesburg University.
 She holds a Bachelor of Science in Nursing and a Bachelor of Science in Psychology from Fairmont State University.
 Julie completed her BSN internship at the Harrison County School Nurse Department.
 During this time, she completed the hours necessary to become a certified school nurse in West Virginia.
 Her MA internship was completed at The WV Industrial Home for Youth in Salem, WV.
 Upon graduation, Julie continued her work at WV Industrial Home for Youth as a Clinical Therapist serving at risk youth.
 She went on to serve as the Psychiatric Registered Nurse for PSIMED Corrections, coordinating psychiatric care for the residents of the WV Division of Juvenile Services.
 Julie is a Licensed Professional Counselor, Board Certified Psychiatric Nurse, and trained in Trauma-Focused Cognitive Behavioral Therapy.
 Her areas of particular interest are working with at risk youth, trauma therapy, mindfulness, and addiction.